Data Logger Suite: Logging and Monitoring

 - Specify names of your parser items (one per row);

-- You may also try to automatically import all names from the parser.
+- You may also try to import all names from the parser automatically.
 Note: some parsers don not allow import names.
 In this case, specify all names manually.

 Connecting to the OPC server

-Please, verify that you have configured DCOM as it is described here.
+Please, verify that you have configured DCOM as described here.
 Launch the OPC Scada Viewer software (fig. 3).

 - Add a page and visualization block;